Moghassemiali/moghassemiali.github.io/_pages/cv.md

      style="color:#1E90FF; text-decoration:none; margin-left:4px;">
      <i class="fas fa-external-link-alt" style="font-size:0.85em;"></i>
   </a>
-  * **PDC&R Solution Space Exploration and Digital Twin Based Dielectric Scaling Law and Health Prognosis:** Developed an integration framework for Power Distribution Control and Resilience (PDC&R), focusing on Virtual Prototyping Process (VPP) leading to producing big data and metamodels for PDC&R equipment.
+  * **PDC&R Solution Space Exploration and Digital Twin-Based Dielectric Scaling Law and Health Prognosis:** Developed an integration framework for Power Distribution Control and Resilience (PDC&R), focusing on the Virtual Prototyping Process (VPP), leading to the production of big data and metamodels for PDC&R equipment.
   * **Tech Candidate for Future Navy Integrated Power and Energy Corridor:** Collaborated with the PDC&R integration team to bring a range of technologies developed on the PDC&R.
-  * **Power Energy Thermal Technologies and Integration Systems (PETTIS):** Co-development of an equipment sizing tool with UT-Arlington for shipboard Battery Energy Storage Systems (BESS) suitable for the exploration of power electronics, battery technologies and thermal management approaches.
+  * **Power Energy Thermal Technologies and Integration Systems (PETTIS):** Co-development of an equipment sizing tool with UT-Arlington for shipboard Battery Energy Storage Systems (BESS) suitable for the exploration of power electronics, battery technologies, and thermal management approaches.
-  * **Demo A, B, C, and D Preparation:** Co-development of the PEPDS hardware demonstration platform with UT-Arlington and establishes bases of cost estimates, providing validation cases and "new sources of truth" to increase the confidence in equipment metamodels and measurement data.
+  * **Demo A, B, C, and D Preparation:** Co-development of the PEPDS hardware demonstration platform with UT-Arlington and establishing bases of cost estimates, providing validation cases and "new sources of truth" to increase confidence in equipment metamodels and measurement data.
   * Mentored Ph.D. and Master's students, guided coding/simulation/experimental practices, and contributed to collaborative initiatives.
 <br>
 * **Graduate Research Assistant**, Clemson University, Clemson, SC (August 2022 – May 2025)